MatthewBayfield/eventabase/README.md

 ---

 ## Current Site Status
-The site is still very much a work in progress with regard to achieving its full originally intended functionality, and there is still some functionality needed in order to reach an MVP.
+The site now essentially exists in its MVP form.
+There is still many features that are yet to be implemented in order to obtain its full originally intended functionality.
 As it stands a user can create/edit an account, a profile, as well post new event adverts.
-They can also view the events they are currently advertising to host;
-view the confirmed events they are hosting that are upcoming.
-The user can also delete adverts, and cancel their upcoming events.
+They can also search the event adverts posted by other users, and register their interest in those events.
+They can view the events they are currently interested in, as well as the events they are confirmed to attend; they have the ability to withdraw their interest from an event.
+Additionally they can view the events they are currently advertising to host, and view the confirmed events they are hosting that are upcoming.
+The user can also delete their adverts, and cancel their upcoming events.
+Finally a user as an attendee can obtain the contact details of the event host, whilst the host of an event can obtain the contact details of the attendees --- thus facilitating communication between users.

-The minimal functionality required to search for advertised events and activities, in order to register to attend is currently being implemented.
-As well as this the communication between users is also currently being developed.
-Once both of these aspects have been implemented, an MVP will be achieved.
-Much of the more advanced/higher performance functionality and features as originally intended (see [UX Design process](https://github.com/MatthewBayfield/eventabase#ux-design-process)) can then be added sequentially; for example search filters, event shortlists, notifications, automated site maintenance, and event calendars.
+Much of the more advanced/higher performance functionality and features as originally intended (see [UX Design process](https://github.com/MatthewBayfield/eventabase#ux-design-process)) --- for example search filters, event shortlists, notifications, automated site maintenance, and event calendars --- will be implemented sequentially when possible.

 ---